sagiegurari/event-emitter-enhancer/docs/api.md

 ### EnhancedEventEmitter#suspend(event)
 Suspends all emit calls for the provided event name (including 'else' listeners).<br>
-The emit function will simply do nothing for the specific event.
+For suspended events, the emit function will simply do nothing ('else' listeners won't be invoked either).

 **Access:** public